 In this Zaina Lodge review, I’ll give you the honest, unfiltered details of my stay and help you determine if this is worth the high price point!

 Booking a stay at Zaina Lodge was a seamless process.
 Their website is up to date with the latest information.
-Unlike many places in Ghana, you can book a room directly online without having to email or call anyone in advance.
+Unlike many places in Ghana, you can book a room directly online without emailing or calling anyone in advance.
 This is convenient because you can look up which dates are available and plan your trip to the Northern Region accordingly.

 Zaina Lodge is 3 hours away from Tamale.
-The easiest way to get to Zaina Lodge is to fly into the Tamale International Airport then hire a driver to take you straight to the lodge.
+The easiest way to get to Zaina Lodge is to fly into the Tamale International Airport and then hire a driver to take you straight to the lodge.
 You can also arrange for an airport pickup through the Zaina Lodge front office.
 The rates for hiring a driver through the front desk usually start at ¢500 ($83.33).

 Mole National Park Entrance Fee

 You will have to enter the Mole National Park gate before reaching Zaina Lodge.
-Here visitors are usually requested to pay an entrance fee of 40 GHC ($8) for non-Ghanaian citizens.
+At the gate, I was required to pay an entrance fee of 40 GHC ($8) for non-Ghanaian citizens.

-I didn’t mind paying the fee if that was the rule, but this came as a surprise since I booked with Zaina Lodge, a pricey accommodation, and challenged this as it didn’t sound right.
+I didn’t mind paying the fee if that was the rule, but this came as a surprise since I booked with Zaina Lodge, a pricey accommodation, and challenged paying the fee, as it didn’t sound right.
 Eventually, I was told that only visitors staying at the Mole Hotel had to pay the entrance fee, and my taxi driver made his way through the gate.
-(Cheers to me knowing how to work certain systems now!)
+(Cheers to me knowing how certain systems work in Ghana now!)